OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 The :class:`.ProtocolDAG` of the :class:`.RelativeHybridTopologyProtocol` contains the :class:`.ProtocolUnit`\ s from one leg of the thermodynamic cycle.
-This means that each :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle and therefore two Protocol instances need to be run to get the overall relative free energy difference, :math:`{\\Delta\\Delta G}`.
+This means that each :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle and therefore two Protocol instances need to be run to get the overall relative free energy difference, ΔΔG.
 If multiple ``protocol_repeats`` are run (default: ``protocol_repeats=3``), the :class:`.ProtocolDAG` contains multiple :class:`.ProtocolUnit`\ s of both vacuum and solvent transformations.

 Simulation Steps